 - Twitter: A mini-blogging application that you can use to journal your thoughts and ideas.

 - Netvibes: A starting page for the Web; you can personalize your Netvibes to your unique preferences.

 Fun and Games

 - Qbesq: Draw beautiful shapes and symbols in any colors that you want.

 - Orisinal: A beautifully designed gaming site; parents love this one.

-- PaperToys: Hundreds of free custom-designed paper models that you can print out
+- PaperToys: Hundreds of free custom-designed paper models that you can print out and fold yourself.

-- Web Sudoku: Play Sudoku for free with literally thousands of different
+- Web Sudoku: Play Sudoku for free with literally thousands of different combinations.

 - Miniclip: Tons of cute animated games for kids and adults.